MUSICScroll down to see the line-up for Cully Fest 2017

 Saunday 11.30am Cathy Drummond & the Byrne Sisters Main Stage

 Versatile and well travelled, the Brendan Leggatt Band blend a mixed bag of swampy blues, groovin’ rockin’ tunes, and fun times.
 The Brendan Leggatt Band are fast becoming crowd favourites at festivals and the like, with a live performance that has crowds wanting more and getting it.

-Will Anderson – the 19 year old musician, not the comedian is coming to Cully Fest 2017.
+Will Bloom the 19 year old musician is coming to Cully Fest 2017.
 He blends modern production with smooth vocals, didgeridoos, guitar and percussion to create a soulful, one-of-a-kind sound.
 His debut single “Notions” presents a clever mix of acoustic and electronic instruments and was written about shaping your own path.
 He gained national recognition in 2015 by winning the Peoples Choice Awards at Australia’s largest singer/songwriter program.

 Ali S – Country

 Ali S is a country music singer/songwriter from Boulia.
 His traditional country style, with a contemporary twist, appeals to country music fans of all ages.
 His songs are based around life on the land, famous country music artists, and the legends that entertain us in the rodeo circuit.
 Ali S is a country man whose songs reflect his Aussie pride.